dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

    finished mesh topology as start for modeling or similar:

    :Finished:
-      For the public database.
-The asset should always be ready for rendering.
+      For the public database, the asset should always be ready for rendering.
       Assets without materials aren't accepted into the public database.
    :Template:
       Templates are models that have general usability and have a clear description of how